 We highly recommend staying in Naturhotel Letilhof.
 Leitlhof easily enchants visitors with its Sexten mountain views, panoramic outdoor pool, crescent-shaped wellness area, and spacious bedrooms.
 But, its the gourmet cuisine that will completely dazzle you.

-La Villa or San Cassiano in Alta Badia
+La Villa, Badia, or San Cassiano in Alta Badia

 San Cassiano and La Villa are two villages in Val Badia which are perfect bases for exploring the Fanes Group of Fanes-Sennes-Braies Nature Park.